pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Advantages
 * There will be no inflation (if issuing won’t be free either)
-* State won’t be able to control monetary flow and create various related disasters, like it did with money of Cyprus citizens in march 2013.
+* State won’t be able to control monetary flow and create various related disasters, like it did with money of Cyprus citizens in March 2013.

 ### Real-life example
 Bitcoin is a nice example of real-world currency that is not controlled or issued by any central government.
-Although it’s primarly used today by various activists and black market (arms, drugs), mainstream slowly adopts it too.
+Although it’s primarily used today by various activists and black market (arms, drugs), mainstream slowly adopts it too.

 Bitcoins are mined just like gold, but virtually, on PCs.
 There won’t ever be more than 21M bitcoins.

-See this [nice small article about bitcoins](http://alvarofeito.com/articles/the-big-book-of-bitcoin) for more info.
+Check this [nice small article about bitcoins](http://alvarofeito.com/articles/the-big-book-of-bitcoin) for more info.

 ## Life in general
 Life in general will be much more free.